tucan9389/TFLiteSwift-Vision/README.md

 ## Goal

-This libarary is a layer for vision's preprocessing and postprocessing when you are using [TensorFlowLiteSwift](https://cocoapods.org/pods/TensorFlowLiteSwift).
+This framework is a layer for vision's preprocessing and postprocessing when you are using [TensorFlowLiteSwift](https://cocoapods.org/pods/TensorFlowLiteSwift).
 You can use TFLiteSwift-Vision, if you want to implemented preprocessing and postprocessing functions in the repository.

 ## Requirements